 Our brochures are available in packs of 25 so you can conveniently tuck them into a book bag or a briefcase or suitcase and take them along with you and your service animal.

 However, these new regulations do not restrict people from training and using any animal to assist them in their homes and private spaces.
-They do, however, change which animals are considered a service animal in relation to access of public places.
+They do, however, change which animals are considered a service animal in relation to access to public places.
 Share this information and more about how service animals help people with our tri-fold brochure.

 Key ADA changes include: